 The historical wealth of the area is not just confined to the property - Painswick itself boasts several points of interest and hosts an array of traditional events to immerse yourself in.
 Built of mellow Cotswold stone from the local quarry on Painswick Beacon the town's many beautiful buildings can be seen as you wander around its quaint and narrow, often cobbled, streets.
 From the popular Rococo Gardens founded in the eighteenth century by Benjamin Hyett and today the last surviving example of this frivolous Georgian movement when gardens took on a new role of being a less formal haven in which to let loose and have fun.
 To the imposing St Mary's Church dating back to the late fourteenth century with its ninety nine beautifully manicured yew trees that dominate the churchyard - these yew trees were planted in 1792 and legend has it that a hundredth can never grow because the devil will always pull it out!
 This is yet another example of the fascinating myths and fairy tales that surround this exceptional attractive Cotswold village making it the ideal place for families to not only live like a King but to truly understand the history of the English countryside.

-- Large sitting room with huge 3D TV and Satellite channels.
+- Large sitting room with large 3D TV and satellite channels.
 Large original open fireplace.

-- Second sitting room with open fireplace and desk area.
+- Library, which overlooks the garden, with open fireplace and desk area.

 - Guests washroom.

 - Wooden panelled dining room with impressive dinner table seating up to 16 guests.

 - Stunning Courtroom with original 16th century fireplace and panelled walls with large sofas encircling the fireplace.

 - Hidden door leads via original staircase to a vaulted games room with full length snooker table, TV and bar area.

 - Wine cellar.

 - King Richard: Double room with en suite shower room.
 Separate access via the garden area.

 First Floor Bedrooms: